-To manage our anticipated future growth effectively, we must enhance our manufacturing capabilities, information technology infrastructure and financial and accounting systems and controls.
-Our growth could require significant capital expenditures and may divert financial resources from other projects, such as the development of the OCS for transplants involving additional indications or other organs, such as kidney.
-Our National OCS Program, a turnkey solution to provide outsourced organ retrieval and OCS organ management, may also require additional capital expenditures.
+To manage our anticipated future growth effectively, we must enhance our manufacturing and sterilization capabilities, information technology infrastructure and financial and accounting systems and controls.
+Our growth will require significant capital expenditures and may divert financial resources from other projects, such as the development of the OCS for transplants involving additional indications or other organs.
+Our National OCS Program, an innovative turnkey solution to provide outsourced organ retrieval and OCS organ management, will also require additional capital expenditures.
 If we are unable to effectively manage our growth, our expenses may increase more than expected, our revenue could grow more slowly than expected and we might not be able to achieve our research and development and commercialization goals, which in turn could materially and adversely affect our business, financial condition, operating results, cash flows and prospects.

-If we pursue acquisitions, such acquisitions may expose us to additional risks.
+If we pursue acquisitions, joint ventures, and strategic investments, such transactions may expose us to additional risks.

-We may review acquisition and strategic investment opportunities to expand our current product offerings, increase the size and geographic scope of our operations or otherwise offer growth and operating efficiency opportunities.
+We may review acquisition, joint ventures and strategic investment opportunities to expand our current product offerings, increase the size and geographic scope of our operations or otherwise offer growth and operating efficiency opportunities.
 There can be no assurance that we will be able to identify suitable candidates or consummate these transactions on favorable terms.
 If required, the financing for these transactions could result in an increase in our indebtedness, dilute the interests of our shareholders or both.
-The purchase price for some acquisitions may include additional amounts to be paid in cash in the future, a portion of which may be contingent on the achievement of certain future operating results of the acquired business.
-If the performance of any such acquired business exceeds such operating results, then we may incur additional charges and be required to pay additional amounts.
+The purchase price for some acquisitions or joint ventures interests may include additional amounts to be paid in cash in the future, a portion of which may be contingent on the achievement of certain future operating results of the acquired business.
+If the performance of any such acquired business or joint venture exceeds such operating results, then we may incur additional charges and be required to pay additional amounts.